cyblogerz/Hospital-Management-software/README.md

 # Hospital-Management-software
-This is a basic hospital management software with Python
+This is a basic hospital management software with Python via Command line
 <<<<<<< HEAD

 ###########                           ###################                            #################